connorrutt/HAK5DuckyBADUSB/README.md

-# HAK5DuckyBADUSB
+## HAK5DuckyBADUSB
-Collection of Bad Usb Scripts for HAK5
+Collection of Bad Usb Scripts for HAK5 USB